brownm09/cta-tech-assessment-20250623/README.md

   - styles?
   - disable the button if the IP isn't formatted correctly?

+6. Implementation, Pt.
+2

+- I need
+  - a function (onSubmit) to fetch the data.
+  - updated tests?

 ---

 *This project was generated using Vite and React.*